Robert Clark (actor)

-Robert Clark (born March 14, 1987) is a US-born Canadian actor.
-After building experience in singing, stage and limited television work in the 1990s, he has gone on to roles in various small screen productions, most notably The Zack Files and Strange Days at Blake Holsey High.
+Robert Clark (born March 14, 1987) is an American-born Canadian actor and real estate investor.
+After building experience in singing, stage and limited television work in the 1990s, he went onto roles in various small screen productions, most notably The Zack Files and Strange Days at Blake Holsey High.
+Clark later became a 50% shareholder in a syndicate of 11 real estate holding companies referred to as Balboa et al. in court filings, that went insolvent.

 Life and career

 Clark was born in Chicago, Illinois, and is the younger brother of Degrassi: The Next Generation star Daniel Clark.
 In 1988, his mother, Suzanne, relocated with her two sons to Boca Raton, Florida.
 When she remarried in 1991, the entire family moved to Canada, near Toronto.
 Clark joined the Belfountain Singers (based in Caledon, Ontario), and performed at various live concerts, both with the group and solo.
 The Singers performed at the 1997 Winter Special Olympics, and they also sang on the national talk show Open Mike with Mike Bullard.
 Clark (with his brother, Daniel) attended the Randolph School for the Performing Arts, and successfully completed the school's Kids Triple-Threat Musical Theatre Program.